-Effective January 20, 2020 NIH implemented the single IRB requirement (§46.114) for approved research.
-Currently, the default position for UCCS regarding the NIH Single IRB requirement is to cede oversight to an external IRB.
+At this time, the default position for UCCS regarding the NIH Single IRB requirement is to cede oversight to an external IRB.
 This external IRB could be either a commercial IRB or another academic partner.
 Please note that the fees for an external IRB, if utilized, must be included in the proposal budget.
-UCCS will however, upon request on a case-by-case basis serve as the IRB of record for NIH funded studies where UCCS is the prime awardee.
-In those instances, a fully executed reliance agreement signed by the appropriate IO/institutional delegate of each institution will be put in place before the protocol commences.
-These agreements will be kept on file in the electronic protocol.